|

 Procedural and substantive

 requirements have to be distinguished.
-Substantive requirements have to
+Substantive requirements have to do,

-have to be carefully reviewed.
+carefully reviewed.

-Article 571 adds the conditions
+Article 571 adds the conditions that

-known as "exequatur" or "homologación".
+"exequatur" or "homologación".

-Article 571 provides: The
+Article 571 provides: The judgements,

-judgements, private arbitral awards and jurisdictional resolutions
+private arbitral awards and jurisdictional resolutions rendered abroad, may

 I. |

-That the formalities provided
+That the formalities provided for

-for in this code regarding letters rogatory from abroad, have been
+in this code regarding letters rogatory from abroad, have been satisfied; |

 II. |

-That they have not been
+That they have not been rendered

-rendered as a consequence of the exercise of a realty action; |
+as a consequence of the exercise of a realty action; |

 III. |

-That the judge or sentencing
+That the judge or sentencing court

-compatible with those adopted by this code; |
+those adopted by this code; |

 IV. |